Dwight Peck's personal Web site

 Marlowe and her Dima pose in front of the landward walls and the moat, December 2002.

-Chillon's had one previous brief exciting episode before Marlowe's visit -- during the Reformation troubles of the 1530s, Bonivard, a religious guy on the wrong side, got locked up in the dungeons here, and languished for a few years in a pretty nasty semi-sub-lake-level room hollowed out of the rock, then got sprung by the Bernese and got himself rowed across the lake to the Savoyard duchy in France, probably grinning foolishly and drooling.
+Chillon's had one previous brief exciting episode before Marlowe's visit -- during the Reformation troubles of the 1530s, Bonivard, a religious guy on the wrong side, got locked up in the dungeons here, and languished for six years in a pretty nasty semi-sub-lake-level room hollowed out of the rock, then got sprung by the Bernese, probably grinning foolishly and drooling by that time.

 One line of this ponderous poem I will never forget, a perverse invocation of the Stockholm Syndrome -- after six years attached to this pillar, Bonivard says "My very chains and I grew friends".
 Pick a better metaphor for the USA today!